786RY9/Flutter-List-Data-Api/README.md

 # Fetching List Data and Displaying It

-A simple Flutter app that fetches and displays a List of user's post from an API.
+A simple Flutter app that fetches and displays a List of user's post from an API using FutureBuilder.
 The data is retrieved from: https://jsonplaceholder.typicode.com/posts

 This project includes two implementations: